404coderCN/ece4760_final_project/_posts/2022-12-12-project-details.md

 ## Introduction

 Nowadays, robot hands are everywhere.
 They don’t just serve as a toy to be played with, but also exist in educational and industrial sectors.
 The best thing about robot hands is that they can never get tired or injured.
-They can help us with repetitive and mundane tasks and can operate in conditions that we cannot stand.
+They can help us with repetitive and mundane tasks and can operate in conditions that human cannot stand.
 These characteristics make them perfect for completing tasks in extreme conditions.
 But the challenge of using a robot hand is that it is very difficult to operate it exactly the way we want.
 More specifically, we cannot control its fingers like we control ours, which limits its ability to complete delicate tasks.
 This led us to think if we can build a robot hand that can precisely follow our movements.

 Inspired by this idea, our final project is to build a robot hand that can mimic human fingers' movements.
 To accomplish this goal, we designed a control glove that collects curvature data from a set of flex sensors and transmits this data via a transceiver to the robot hand.
 The microcontroller connected to the robot hand then maps this curvature data to the corresponding duty cycle and thus controls the servo movement using PWM.
 We will discuss the technical details in the following sections.